 I fell in love with the cast iron skillet at a very young age.
 My mom would whip up a bomb pineapple-upside down cake in her cast iron and I was forever amazed.
 Since then, I’ve come across numerous dishes that can be made using this magical skillet.
 This is one of many.
 These skillet eggs are the perfect main dish for Mexican style brunch at home.
 Huevos Rancheros is an essential part of a traditional Mexican farm breakfast.
 And, most importantly, it’s an easy and fairly quick dish to make if you need to show off your brunch making skills to family and friends.
 The only thing missing is . . . well, is brunch time too early for margaritas?

 Skillet Huevos Rancheros

-5 roma tomatoes, diced (1/4 inch cubes)
+- 5 roma tomatoes, diced (1/4 inch cubes)

-1/2 white onion, diced
+- 1/2 white onion, diced

-1/2 cup cilantro, chopped + extra for serving
+- 1/2 cup cilantro, chopped + extra for serving

-5–6 small tortillas (corn or flour)
+- 5–6 small tortillas (corn or flour)

-1 can black or pinto beans
+- 1 can black or pinto beans

-1/2 teaspoon cumin
+- 1/2 teaspoon cumin

-1/2 teaspoon chipotle powder
+- 1/2 teaspoon chipotle powder

-1 teaspoon garlic powder
+- 1 teaspoon garlic powder

-1 green pepper, diced
+- 1 green pepper, diced

-cotija cheese, for serving
+- cotija cheese, for serving

 - Step 4 Cover tortillas with a layer of the semi-mashed beans.
 Create spaces / pockets in the beans and crack an egg in each pocket.
 If you prefer fully cooked eggs, break the yolk.
-Salt and pepper the eggs and bake for about 10-12 min or until eggs are cooked to your liking.
+Salt and pepper the eggs and bake for about 12-15 minutes or until eggs are cooked to your liking.